om1chael/Airport-Booking-System/README.md

 * Select a flight trip from the dropdown menu to navigate to the specific flight trip page

 On the 'flight trip' page:
-* Fill in the customer's name and passport
+* Fill in the passenger's name and passport
 * Click 'add passenger'
 * If the passenger has been added successfully, a message 'Passenger added' will show